robodan/tagboy/Readme.txt

 Notes:

-The main user documentation is the built in help:  tagboy -h
+The main user documentation is the man page tagboy.1 or the built in
+help: tagboy -h

 --echo is a subset of --eval, but it's easier to understand (and safer).